Stolarskis/Sister-Graphing-Thingy/README.md

 # Sister Random Point Generator

 Takes in a hardcoded input to plot an n amount of points on a grid.
+edit: Now takes in an input.
+If you have python3 installed just run `python3 cates-thingy.py`

+Then enter the number of points you want to plot

 Screen shots